 Now is the perfect time to start eating healthier and expanding your cooking skills!
 This is one that I’ve been working on recently, as there are many benefits to making food at home.
 The first, and most important, is that the food we’ve been cooking is very healthy!
 We’ve been eating less processed food, and more lean meats, fruits and vegetables since we’ve started cooking and eating more at home.
 We’ve also been baking some delicious treats, and while these may not be the healthiest foods we’ve ever made, they sure are tasty.
 We recently made Chocolate Chip Cream Cheese Bars that turned out wonderfully!

-Secondly, we’ve been saving some money – eating out can get expensive!
+Secondly, we’ve been saving some money and we’ve been putting it on our savings account (available at WECU`s website) – eating out can get expensive!
 So meal prepping and planning has been budget friendly as well.
 Lastly, it’s an awesome feeling when you have prepped and planned meals for the week – check that off the list!

 Reading is an excellent way to start or end your day.
 Set a goal for yourself – read one chapter per day, one book per month, one article per day, etc., and then check that goal off the list.

 Pick something that interests you, whether it be a particular genre of books or articles that help you achieve some sort of goal.
+And if you’re a fan of steamy romance novels, you can check out this list for some of the best ones.
 Either way, reading is an excellent way to further your knowledge and exercise your brain.

 Exercise is key to staying healthy and maintaining productivity!
-Whether you walk by yourself, or walk to exercise your pup, keeping yourself active will continue to boost your productivity, and is an easy daily task to check off the list.
+Whether you walk by yourself, or walk to exercise your pup, keeping yourself active will continue to boost your productivity and using a good diet is highly-recommended, and is an easy daily task to check off the list.
 On days when you’re pressed for time, simply walk around the block, and when you have more time, walk farther.
 The weather is improving now as we move into summer, so you should look forward to it.
 Just getting outside and getting fresh air is good for you!

 Each of these is a simple hobby that you can do at home to boost your productivity, and give you the motivation to take on any project.
 Start simple, and you’ll become addicted to getting all of these items (and more) checked off of your to-do list!